The frustration

 Post-2020.

 Shortly after 2020, something brought Hugo back to the Pokémon universe.
 Perhaps nostalgia.
 Perhaps the lockdown.
 Perhaps the unboxing videos exploding on YouTube and TikTok.
 He bought more boosters.
 Then more.
-Then still more.
+And more still.

 But something had changed.
 The cards were different.
 Classic boosters cost 5 to 6 euros each.
 And in each booster: 7 commons, 2 uncommons, 1 rare if you were lucky.
-90% of the content you glanced at for a second and put on the left pile.
+90% of the content you look at for a second and then put on the left pile.
 The pile of failures.

 The emotion of childhood was gone.
 It had been replaced by a mechanical calculation: how many boosters to hope to find something beautiful?
 The answer was always too many.